Robert F. Kennedy assassination conspiracy theories: Manchurian candidate hypothesis

-Another conspiracy theory relates to a Manchurian candidate hypothesis: that Sirhan was psychologically programmed by persons unknown to commit the murder, that he was not aware of his actions at the time and that his mind was "wiped" in the aftermath by the conspirators so that he would have no memory of the event or of the people who "programmed" him.
+Another conspiracy theory relates to a Manchurian candidate hypothesis: that someone psychologically programmed Sirhan to commit the murder, that he was not aware of his actions at the time, and that the conspirators "wiped" his mind in the aftermath so that he would have no memory of the event or the people who programmed him.
 Pepper claimed that this theory was supported by prison psychologist Edward Simson-Kallas.
 Sirhan claimed then, and has continued to claim, to have no memory of the assassination or its aftermath.
-Sirhan's lawyers in 2010 accused the CIA of hypnotizing Sirhan and making him "an involuntary participant".
+In 2010, Sirhan's lawyers accused the CIA of hypnotizing him and making him "an involuntary participant".